Rababi: History

-Guru Nanak started the Sikh rababi tradition by engaging Bhai Mardana as his accompanist.
-The Muslim singers formerly called mirasi, were rechristened rababi by Nanak, because they played on the rabab.
+The rababi tradition formed out of the lineage of Muslim musicians and instrumentalists performing kirtan for the Sikh gurus and the Sikh community.
+These Muslim rababis of kirtan were called Bābe ke by the Sikhs, which meant "those of Baba Nanak".
+A later Muslim rababi who performed kirtan at Sikh shrines, including the Harmandir Sahib, was Bhai Sain Ditta, who flourished during the early part of the 19th century.
+During this era, the Muslim rababi institution received patronage from various Sikh polities, such as Nabha, Patiala, and Kapurthala states.
+During the early 20th century, Muslim rababis who regularly performed at the Golden Temple were Bhai Chand, Bhai Taba, and Bhai Lal.
+By the 20th century, many rababis replaced their traditional rabab by swapping it out with the harmonium.

+A blowback to the rabab instrument's usage in Sikh circles came in the aftermath of the partition of the Punjab in 1947, due to many Muslim rababi families migrating to their new homes in Pakistan or became pushed to the margins of society due to changing socio-cultural norms.
+The rabab was gradually replaced by the sarod, another stringed instrument, in Sikh musical circles.
+There have been attempts at reviving the rababi tradition, as there still remains descendants of traditional rababi families living.

 The last of the line of rababis was Bhai Chand.
 During the 20th century CE the instrument's use in Sikh kirtan was eclipsed by the harmonium but it has been revived.
-Sikh rababis used to perform kirtan regularly at Amritsar before the partition of India in 1947, after which many of the rababis migrated to what became Pakistan.
+Muslim rababis used to perform kirtan regularly at Amritsar before the partition of India in 1947, after which many of the rababis migrated to what became Pakistan.
 The Sikh rabab was traditionally a local Punjabi variant known as the 'Firandia' rabab (Punjabi: ਫਿਰੰਦੀਆ ਰਬਾਬ Phiradī'ā rabāba), however Baldeep Singh, an expert in the Sikh musical tradition, challenges this narrative.